 Customizable poké!
 I don’t know how you and K. feel about poké, but if you want to mix your main fish with other sauces and toppings – go here.
 Indoor seating available maybe for six people, so you may need to take your order to-go if someone is dining in.

 6/12 • DUKE’S WAIKIKI (google map link) – Outrigger

 Good food on the beach!
 Beachside dining has a separate seating host, and that side opens up around four or five pm.
 Otherwise you’ll need see the regular host from the Outrigger.
 Good food and good drinks, recommended!

 7/12 • ABC STORES (google map link) – Royal Hawaiian Center

 This should link you to store #31 in the Royal Hawaiian Center – regardless, you’re going to see an ABC store every 500 feet in Waikiki.
 It may seem excessive to American eyes, but this is normal for their Japanese clientele.
-In Japan they are called conbini, and they carry the same prestige as a nice grocery store.
-You can rely on ABC for souvenir macadamias, sandwiches for lunch on the beach, and cheap drinks to take to the hotel.
-The one in Royal Hawaiian is bigger than others in the area – lots of options – also, don’t forget to use your reusable shopping bags here!
+You can rely on ABC for high quality souvenir macadamias, sandwiches for lunch on the beach, and cheap drinks to take to the hotel.
+The one in Royal Hawaiian is bigger than others in the area -lots of grab & go food- also, don’t forget to use your reusable shopping bags here!

 8/12 • DRYBAR (google map link) – International Marketplace